womblee/instant_replay_patcher/README.md

-# no_shadowplay_bs
+# No Shadowplay BS - Remove
-Removes the 'anti-piracy' of Shadowplay by patching out the code that prevents recording.
+Removes the 'restricted content' error from Shadowplay by patching out the code that prevents recording.